On supergroups and their semisimplified representation categories: Introduction

 \section{Introduction}

 A fundamental fact about finite-dimensional algebraic representations of a reductive group over an algebraically closed field $k$ of characteristic 0 is complete reducibility: Every representation decomposes into a direct sum of irreducible representations.
-This is no longer true if we consider representations of supergroups.
+This is no longer true if we consider representations of supergroups on super vector spaces.
 Indeed by a classical result of Djokovic-Hochschild \cite{Djokovic-Hochschild} the representation category of a Lie superalgebra $\g$ is semisimple if and only if $\g$ is a semisimple Lie algebra or of the form $\mathfrak{osp}(1|2n)$ for $n \geq 1$.
 Correspondingly many standard techniques from Lie theory do not work for representations of supergroups.
-Although a lot of progress has been made on representations of special supergroups such as $Gl(m|n)$ and $OSp(m|2n)$, many classical questions are still open, most notably the tensor product decompositon of two irreducible representations.
-The category $Rep(G)$, $G$ a supergroup, is a tensor category.
+Although a lot of progress has been made on representations of special supergroups such as $GL(m|n)$ and $OSp(m|2n)$, many classical questions are still open, most notably the tensor product decompositon of two irreducible representations.
+The category of finite-dimensional super representations $Rep(G)$ (or its full subcategory $Rep(G,\epsilon)$), $G$ a supergroup, is a tensor category.
 Every $k$-linear tensor category has a largest proper tensor ideal $\NN$, the tensor ideal of negligible morphisms.
-By \cite{Andre-Kahn} the quotient category $\omega: Rep(G) \to Rep(G)/\NN$ is an abelian semisimple $k$-linear tensor category.
+By \cite{Andre-Kahn} the quotient category $\omega: Rep(G,\epsilon) \to Rep(G,\epsilon)/\NN$ is an abelian semisimple $k$-linear tensor category.
+This quotient is called the semisimplification of $Rep(G,\epsilon)$.

+Semisimplifications of other tensor categories have been studied in a variety of cases: A well-known example is the quotient of the category of tilting modules by the negligible modules (of quantum dimension 0) in the representation category of the Lusztig quantum group $U_q(\mathfrak{g})$ where $\mathfrak{g}$ is a semisimple Lie algebra over $k$ \cite{Andersen-Paradowski} \cite{Bakalov-Kirillov}.
+In \cite{Jannsen} Jannsen proved that the category of numerical motives as defined via algebraic correspondences modulo numerical equivalence is an abelian semisimple category.
+It was noted by Andr\'e and Kahn \cite{Andre-Kahn} that taking numerical equivalence amounts to taking the quotient by the negligible morphisms.
+A generalization of these results was obtained in \cite{Marcolli-Tabuada}.
+Recently Etingof and Ostrik \cite{Etingof-Ostrik} studied semisimplifactions with an emphasis on finite tensor categories.